swift-vim/SwiftPackageManager.vim/README.md

 *Status: Working / In Progress*

-Support for Code Completion in Swift Package Manager Projects.
+Support for Code Completion in Swift Package Manager projects.

 - [x] Invoke completions and display real time diagnostics via [iCompleteMe](https://github.com/jerrymarino/iCompleteMe).
 - [x] Generate `compile_commands.json` for Swift Package Manager projects via [SwiftCompilationDatabase](https://github.com/jerrymarino/SwiftCompilationDatabase)
+- [ ] Documentation and SPM.vim integration

-### Playgrounds
+### Playground

 *Status: In Progress*

-Create and experiment with Playgrounds for Swift Package Manager Projects.
+Create and experiment with playgrounds with Swift Package Manager projects.

 This is fundamental playground support for Vim, and has the ability to:

 - [x] Display playground output in Vim via [SwiftPlayground.vim](https://github.com/jerrymarino/SwiftPlayground.vim)
 - [ ] Generate Playgrounds
 - [ ] Easily access SPM dependencies in playgrounds
+- [ ] Documentation and SPM.vim integration

-### Build Support
+### Build Awareness

 *Status: TODO*

-Integrate with Swift Package Manager's build system
+It listens to events in Swift Package Manager's build system.
+It integrates into the build system running in another shell and process.

 - [ ] See build errors and warnings in Vim
+- [ ] Documentation and SPM.vim integration

-### Debugger
+### Debug

 *Status: TODO*

 A lightweight "plugin" for [swift-lldb](https://github.com/apple/swift-lldb).
-Support should be fast and utilize the LLDB shell running in another process for most interaction.
+Support should be non blocking, fast, and rely heavily on the LLDB shell running in another process for most interaction.

 Features:
 - [ ] Add and remove breakpoints from Vim
-- [ ] When the debugger hits a breakpoint it open the file in Vim at that line
+- [ ] When lldb jumps to lines and files, Vim opens and highlights that line
+- [ ] Documentation and SPM.vim integration

 ### Test Support